Course Outline

 2

-Demonstrate critical analysis of short story conventions and characteristics
+Demonstrate critical analysis skills in discussion of short story conventions and characteristics

 3